Atlanta Restaurants with Civil Rights History

-Experience a simulation of a lunch counter protest and learn more about the civil rights movement at the Center for Civil and Human Rights at Atlanta's Centennial Olympic Park.
-A short ride on the Atlanta Streetcar from the park takes visitors to Sweet Auburn Curb Market and Martin Luther King, Jr. National Historical Park.
-And, in the Castleberry Hill neighborhood near Centennial Olympic Park and the Atlanta University Center, visitors can dine at Paschal's Restaurant.
+Experience a simulation of a lunch counter protest and learn more about the civil rights movement at the National Center for Civil and Human Rights at Atlanta's Centennial Olympic Park.
+A short ride on the Atlanta Streetcar from the park takes visitors to The Municipal Market and Martin Luther King, Jr. National Historical Park.
+And, in the Castleberry Hill neighborhood near Centennial Olympic Park and the Atlanta University Center, visitors can dine at Paschal's.

-This historic open air market has gone through several name changes over the years.
-Starting as an open air market under a tent in 1917, the Sweet Auburn Curb Market opened its doors in 1924 inside the original Municipal Market building and went by the name of the Municipal Market of Atlanta.
+This historic open-air market has gone through several name changes over the years.
+Starting as an open-air market under a tent in 1917, The Municipal Market opened its doors in 1924 inside the original Municipal Market building and went by the name of the Municipal Market of Atlanta.
 Although blacks were permitted to shop inside the market when its doors opened, this unconventional integration relegated them to sell their wares outside along the curb.
 It wasn't until segregation was illegal that blacks were allowed to sell their wares inside the market.
-Referred to as "The Curb Market" by locals, it's also affectionately called the Sweet Auburn Curb Market as a nod to the market’s proximity to Auburn Avenue, which in 1956 Fortune magazine called "The richest Negro Street in the world" and was nicknamed "Sweet Auburn" because of that prosperity.
+Referred to as "The Curb Market" by locals, it's also affectionately called the Sweet Auburn Curb Market as a nod to the market's proximity to Auburn Avenue, which in 1956 Fortune magazine called "The richest Negro Street in the world" and was nicknamed "Sweet Auburn" because of that prosperity.

 In the early 1960s, the Paschal brothers, James and Robert, became involved in the civil rights movement.
 Paschal's Restaurant was a place where both blacks and whites were welcome, and the Paschal brothers were known to serve complimentary meals for protesters.
 They were also known to post bond for arrested protesters as well as to extend restaurant hours, providing a central location where parents and friends could greet their loved ones after release from jail.